 The Carver Fire Department is located in Southeastern Massachusetts.

 We proudly protect 11,368 people living in an area of 39.58 square miles.
 We operate out of three stations that protect a primarily residential/agricultural area.
-Our Department is a Public Department whose 75 members are on a paid on call status.
+Our Department is an ISO 2/2Y-rated Public Department whose 85 members are on a paid on-call status.

 Both Company's 1 and Company 2 conducted MVA Entrapment drills this past weekend.
 Each scenario included multiple trapped occupants both in and under the vehicles.
 Each Company had to work as a team to prioritize each rescue.
 Prior to the start of each drill, Assistant Deputy Boyle presented a PowerPoint training class on Energy Storage systems located here in Carver.
 The presentation included the facts on these systems, an introduction to our newly developed Energy Storage/Solar Response SOG, and a review of each fire company's apparatus response card to these incidents.
 Officers and Firefighters got a chance to ask questions about the up-and-coming technology and expectations of our Fire Department when responding to emergencies associated with these facilities.
 (Photo’s by Retired Firefighter, Rick Leopardi)